ucsb-cs148/s21/_lectures/lect03.md

 # Which tech stack

-We've provided a lot of information for you already, and when we formed groups, we took tech stack preferences into account.
-So in most groups, there is likely to be a quick consensus on which tech stack to use.
+We've provided some information for you already, and when we formed groups, mentors probably discussed stack possibilities a bit already.
+So in some groups, there is likely to be a quick consensus on which tech stack to use.
 But you should still discuss the pros/cons of each, and share your preferences with one another.

 If you have questions, or need guidance, ask the course staff (Prof. Hollerer, Sabrina T., Jayleen L., Paul K., Shiran W., and Vincent T.).